 Risk mitigation and action plans

 Risk mitigation and action plans outline the strategies and measures to manage and reduce the impact of identified risks.
-This component of the risk register includes detailed action plans for each risk, specifying the steps to be taken, the resources required, and the timeline for implementation.
+This component of the risk register includes detailed action plans for each risk, specifying the steps you are taking, the resources you need, and the timeline for implementation.
 It also identifies the risk owners responsible for executing the mitigation measures.
 Effective risk mitigation plans help organizations proactively address risks, minimize their impact, and enhance their ability to achieve project or business objectives.
 Regularly updating and reviewing these plans ensures that they remain relevant and effective in managing risks.

 Creating an effective risk register